TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 Math and bitwise instructions operate **in-place** in AssEmbly, meaning the first operand for the operation is also used as the destination for the resulting value to be stored to.
 Destinations, and thus the first operand, must always be a **register**.

-Mathematical and bitwise operations are always done with 64-bits, therefore if an address (i.e. a label or pointer) is used as the second operand, 8 bytes will be read starting at that address for the operation in little endian encoding (see the "moving with memory" section above for more info on little endian).
+Mathematical and bitwise operations are always done with 64-bits, therefore if a memory location (e.g. a label or pointer) is used as the second operand, 8 bytes will be read starting at that address for the operation in little endian encoding (see the "moving with memory" section above for more info on little endian).

 ### Addition and Multiplication